meyskens/linux-itf/src/lemp/index.md

 [^webring]: Before search engines were a thing, we had [Webrings](https://en.wikipedia.org/wiki/Webring) that allowed sites to reference each other over a particular underwork
 [^hack]: Facebook was built on the LAMP stack but had a [transition to Hack, a language designed by FB to run PHP faster and widely](https://www.cuelogic.com/blog/how-facebook-is-not-using-php-by-still-using-php)
 [^lempimagesource]: Image by Parth Shukla, Ahex Technologies
+[^pingora]: Cloudflare has recently replaced nginx by an in-house proxy [Pingora](https://blog.cloudflare.com/how-we-built-pingora-the-proxy-that-connects-cloudflare-to-the-internet/) to better suit their needs.